bravehart84/Nomis/README.md

 3. Test the 'Request a Demo' link (for users that may want to request a demo).
 Click the Request a Demo link and verify that the user was navigated to the correct URL and the Request Demo form is properly displayed.

-  The Test Report is available, view TestReport.html in your browser.
+  The Test Report is available, view 'TestReport.html' in your browser.
 I can extend the tests to cover more but I wanted to show what I had so far.
-If you need anything else please let me know, and I will attend to it.
+If you need anything else or you need me to document the Test Cases manually please let me know, and I will attend to it.
 Thank you for the opportunity.